james-wang-sage/FtcRobotController/doc/AutoMode-Guide-DECODE-NoIntake.md

 - If `detection.metadata == null`: ignore (unknown tag)
 - Else if `detection.metadata.name` contains `"Obelisk"`: ignore for navigation
 - Else: accept as a goal tag candidate

+### Practical Alignment Pattern (recommended)

+For predictability, prefer small “nudges” over continuous closed-loop driving:

+- If bearing error is large, do a small turn nudge (encoder-based rotate).
+- Else if range error is large, do a small forward/back nudge (encoder-based drive).
+- Stop after a short time budget and shoot even if the tag is lost.

+If the robot turns the wrong direction during alignment (camera mounting/orientation), add a single “invert turn” switch in code and flip it at the field.

 ### Fallback When No Goal Tag Is Visible